VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/continuous-integration-continuous-delivery.md

 ## Preparation

-Follow theВ [Source Code Azure Deployment Guide](docs/old-versions/vc113devguide/development-environment/source-code-azure-deployment) to setup deployment on your Build Server.
+Follow the [Source Code Azure Deployment Guide](docs/old-versions/vc113devguide/development-environment/source-code-azure-deployment) to setup deployment on your Build Server.
 After you able to deploy manually using the powershell scripts, you can automate the process using the build infrastructure.

 ## Preparing TFS Build Server